uva-iai/uva-iai.github.io/README.md

 - ask their mentor for practical advice, e.g. how to write a CV or motivation letter, where to apply for jobs, when to apply for PhDs
 - network with other students
-- seek non-academic/pastoral advice from their mentor
+- seek non-academic advice from their mentor
 - learn how to present their research
 - connect with other researchers